Transipedia/countTags/README.md

 1. Clone this repository : `git clone --recursive https://gitlab:get/counttags.git`
     or git clone https://gitlab:get/counttags.git && git submodule init && git submodule update
 2. Compile the software : `make`
-3. Place the binary somewhere acessible in your `$PATH`
+3. Place the binary in a directory which is in your `$PATH`

 ## Usage

-First you need to create a file containing the tags you want to quantify.
+First you need to create a file containing the tags/kmers you want to quantify.

-You can use three tags format:
+You can use three tags/kmers format:

  * fasta format
  * separator format : sequence name (the separator can be a space or a tabulation or a comma or a semi-comma)
- * raw format : only the tag sequence
+ * raw format : only the tag/kmer sequence

-You must use option '-i' to specify the tag file.
-You can provide the tags file via the standard input by using '-i -' as filename.
-If you file is gziped, you can pass directly to the '-i mytags.gz' option or the pipe if needed, but if it is in other compression format, uncompress the file with the right tool and pass to countTags via the pipe and option '-i -'.
+You must use option '-i' to specify the tag/kmer file.
+You can provide the tag/kmer file via the standard input by using '-i -' as filename.
+If you file is gziped, you can pass directly with the '-i mytags.gz' option or the pipe if needed, but if it is in other compression format, uncompress the file with the right tool and pass to countTags via the pipe and option '-i -'.

-All tags must have at least the K-mer length, if too short, tags are discarded.
+All tags/kmers must have at least the K-mer length, if too short, tags/kmers are discarded.
+They are print to STDERR.

-The maximum authorize tag length is 32bp.
+The maximum authorize tag length is 32bp (one integer).

-K-mer length must be provided to countTags using the `-k INT` option.
+K-mer length can be provided to countTags using the `-k INT` option to change the default option = 31 (from version 0.6).

 For example :